 Applicant's other brother is an Iraqi citizen, residing in the United States.
 He is in the process of receiving permanent residency.
 (Tr.
 20-21) His only sister is an Iraqi citizen and a U.S. permanent resident.
+She also works as a translator for the U.S. Government.
 (Tr.
 22-24)

 Applicant's wife is 27 years old and was born in Iraq.
 She is an Iraqi citizen.
 She graduated from a teaching institute there.
 (Tr.
-52) She came to the United States in 2016 and resides with Applicant.
-She is waiting for a permanent resident card.
+52) She came to the United States in June 2016, while Applicant was deployed to Iraq.
+She resides with Applicant.
+She is waiting to receive permanent resident status.
 Their daughter was born in Iraq, and resides with them.
-She, too, is waiting for a permanent resident card.
+She, too, is waiting for permanent resident status.
 (Tr.
-33; Answer)
+33; Answer) After marrying his wife, Applicant applied for a special visa for her.
+He said it took five years to obtain it, so between 2010 and 2016, he traveled to and from Iraq to visit her and his daughter.
+(Answer)